 - 71% of participants completed 48 or more credits, compared to 40% of non-participating MSU Denver students.

-Extending the program to all MSU Scholars, and providing services through the Senior year for participants will enhance these promising results.
+Extending the program to all MSU Scholars, and providing services through participants’ senior year will enhance these promising results.
 The DSF Leadership program is very promising, providing students – particularly low-income, first generation students a ‘place’ of safety, relationships, identity and support, things that are not always available at an urban, commuter college.